Email Encryption

 Benefits of Mimecast's secure email encryption service

-Secure messages are scanned for anti-virus, data leaks and compliance policies to help meet requirements for HIPAA, GLBA and PCI-DSS regulations.
+Secure messages are scanned against data leaks and compliance policies to help meet requirements for HIPAA, GLBA and PCI-DSS regulations.
 Mimecast also provides anti-virus and malware protection for all inbound and outbound email.

-Mimecast’s encrypted email service offer significant benefits for sending secure emails:
+Mimecast’s encrypted email service offers significant benefits for sending secure emails:

 • Simplify your secure email encryption with no certificate or encryption key management required.